kennedyjustin/BolusGPT/README.md

 ## Why?

-I was diagnosed with Type 1 Diabetes, and found that manually counting carbs and calculating insulin doses multiple times a day sucks.
+Recently diagnosed with Type 1 Diabetes, and found that manually counting carbs and calculating insulin doses multiple times a day sucks.
 I built this to make my life a little easier, and figured I would open source it in case it helps someone else.

 ## What is included?